MicrosoftDocs/win32-pr.it-it/desktop-src/Tapi/linegatherterm--constants.md

 ## <a name="remarks"></a>Commenti

-Nessuna estensibilità.
+Nessuna estendibilità.
 Tutti i 32 bit sono riservati.

 ## <a name="requirements"></a>Requisiti